-So, they say that WordPress is free.
+So, they say that WordPress is free ( this Webflow review is going to show how WordPress isn’t free.
+Nothing ever is).
 Or WordPress powers around 32% of the web so you should use it.
 Maybe your website is on WordPress right now (and this website is on WordPress, by the way).

 But is it really “free” as in “free”?
 No, it’s not.

 The real cost of WordPress is far from free.
 In fact, it quickly gets real expensive and fast (depending on how you host, create, run, and manage your website).

 For non-Wordpress users — but aficionados nonetheless (like me) — I can’t go beyond a certain degree of customization regardless of the WordPress theme I am using.

 I really don’t need to customize we website so much but when there are situations when I need to customize pages, create new pages, or style my blog posts, I don’t want to go looking for help.

 There are several situations, almost on a daily basis, where you’d need to make changes to your website or design new pages.
 Especially when:

 - Design a specific page for your website